Waterfront Park (Seattle)

 Waterfront Park is a public park on the Central Waterfront, Downtown, Seattle, Washington, USA.
 Designed by the Bumgardner Partnership and consultants, it was constructed on the site of the former Schwabacher Wharf (Pier 58).
+The original park closed in September 2020 after a failed inspection; the pier was completely removed by February 2021.
+A replacement park began construction in 2022 and is scheduled to open in 2025.

 History of the site

 In its early years, the pier then known variously as Schwabacher Wharf, Schwabacher's Wharf, Schwabacher Dock, etc. was the location of two prominent events in the city's history.
 The freighter Miike Maru opened Seattle's Japan trade by docking there August 31, 1896.
 Less than a year later, July 17, 1897, the steamship Portland arrived from Alaska bearing a "ton of gold", from the Klondike.
 The ensuing Yukon Gold Rush formed strong bonds between Seattle and Alaska, and brought enormous wealth to Seattle as the "Gateway to Alaska".

 This portion of Seattle's waterfront was used by the military during World War II.
 By 1960, the Central Waterfront was beginning to take on its current recreational character, as shipping moved primarily to the container port in the Industrial District south of Downtown.

 In 1968, King County voters approved a Forward Thrust bond issue to acquire the land for the park, which was matched by federal money and augmented several other sources including Model Cities programs, and donations.
 The new park opened on October 25, 1974, and cost $1.8 million to construct the first phase.